 How to Start Seeds

-A comprehensive guide to seed starting
+A comprehensive guide to growing vegetables and flowers from seed

 There are many ways to start seeds, but a seed-starting system, such as the GrowEase Seed Starting Kit ensures good results.

 GROWING plants from seed is a great way to start gardening earlier in the season.
 With the right light and some simple equipment, it's easy to grow from seed to harvest.

 Keep it simple

 Because each plant has unique seed-starting requirements, it helps to start small by growing just a few varieties.
 Some seeds — such as tomatoes and marigolds — are especially easy to start indoors.
 If you're a beginner, choose those first, and then move on to more fussy seeds, such as petunias.

 All seedlings require a considerable amount of light, so make sure you have a sunny, south-facing window.
 If seedlings don't get enough light, they will be leggy and weak.